Kola-Ademola/Sell-Cheapy-Analysis/README.md

 ###	___How much do our customers spend when shopping & how do we increase spending?___
 ![](images/aov.png)
 * The **Average Order Value** generally shows that customers spend around **$748** on average.
+  > We can increase spending by creating complimentary product offers, by bundling **Bikes*8 & **Components/Accessories** together in a single sale.
 ___
 ## RECOMMENDATION & CONCLUSION
 ___